 Bekonscot Model Village and Railway is the world’s oldest and original model village, opening for the first time in 1929.

-Bekonscot Model Village and Railway is the world’s oldest and original model village, opening for the first time in 1929.
-With over 80 years of history, huge model railway, 1.5 acres of well kept gardens andfinely detailed model buildings Bekonscot is a great day out for everyone.
+Bekonscot Model Village and Railway is the world’s oldest original model village, opening for the first time in 1929.
+With over 90 years of history, huge model railway, 1.5 acres of immaculately kept gardens and finely detailed model buildings Bekonscot is a great day out for everyone.

-Stuck in a 1930s time warp, see England how it used to be, and discover a wonderful little world tucked away from the hustle and bustle of eveyday life.
+Stuck in a 1930s time warp, see England how it used to be, and discover a wonderful little world tucked away from the hustle and bustle of everyday life.

-The village itself has attained and attracted the attention of many publics, even that of the Royal Family, who live just a short distance away in Windsor.
+The village itself has attained and attracted the attention of many public figures, even that of the Royal Family, who live just a short distance away in Windsor.
 The first visit was on 20 April 1934, the eve of Princess Elizabeth’s eighth birthday.
-The future Queen of England returned several times in later years, along with Princess Margaret, Queen Mary and the King.
-After her coronation, the Queen’s children came too and were equally enthralled with this, the smallest of kingdoms.
+The future Queen of England returned several times in later years, along with Princess Margaret, Queen Mary and King George VI.

 The village operates as a charity and every year donates all it's profit to local charities and good causes.
 To date it has managed to donate in excess of £6 million.